kosta777/parallel-genomeseq/README.md

 ## Installation

 The project is built with CMake.
+Available options:
+1. `-DDEBUG=ON` to compile in debug mode
+2. `-DVERBOSE=ON` to turn on verbose output
+3. `-DUSEMPI=ON` to use MPI (requires openMPI library installed)
+4. `-DUSEOMP=ON` to use OpenMP (requires openMP library installed)

 ### Building a release version: